Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

         new_x = torch.Tensor(2, 3)
         new_x = new_x.type_as(x)

-5. Lightning by default handles the distributed sampler for you when running under a distributed environment.
+5. Lightning, by default, handles the distributed sampler for you when running under a distributed environment.

 |